mobilizeio/draftjs_html/README.md

 Allows the author to specify special mapping functions for entities.
 By default, we render `LINK` and `IMAGE` entities using the standard `<a>` and `<img>` tags, respectively.
-The author may supply a Proc object that returns any object Nokogiri can consume for adding to HTML.
+The author may supply a `call`-able object that returns a `Nokogiri::XML::Node` (or similar).
-This includes `String`, `Nokogiri::Document::Fragment`, and `Nokogiri::Document` objects.
+If returned a String, it's assumed this content is plaintext (or otherwise unsafe) and its content will be coerced to plaintext.

 #### `:block_type_mapping`